Biosecurity in Australia: IGAB2

 A second agreement was effected in January 2019, known as IGAB2, with all states and governments as signatories, following the review.

 National Biosecurity Committee (NBC)

 The National Biosecurity Committee (NBC) was established under the IGAB in 2012.
 The NBC is "responsible for managing a national, strategic approach to biosecurity threats relating to plant and animal pests and diseases, marine pests and aquatics, and the impact of these on agricultural production, the environment, community well-being and social amenity", with one of its core objectives being to cooperation, coordination and consistency among the various government agencies involved.

-The Secretary of the Department of Agriculture, Water and the Environment (Andrew Metcalfe as of May 2020) chairs the NBC and up to two senior officials from the federal, state and territory primary industry and/or environment agencies and jurisdictions.
+The Secretary of the Department of Agriculture, Fisheries and Forestry chairs the NBC and up to two senior officials from the federal, state and territory primary industry and/or environment agencies and jurisdictions.
 It provides advice on national biosecurity matters, and provides updates on progress towards implementing the recommendations of the 2017 Review to the Agriculture Senior Officials Committee.